yuriypichugin/yuriypichugin.github.io/_projects/Homogeneous_groups.markdown

 **Core model.
 What is the optimal fragmentation mode if the colony growth and death are determined by its size**: *Fragmentation modes and the evolution of life cycles.* Pichugin, Y., Peña, J., Rainey, P.B., and Traulsen, A. PLoS Computational Biology, 2017. ([link](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005860))

-**What if benefits and costs of colony size change with time**: *Evolution of simple multicellular life cycles in dynamic environments.* Pichugin, Y., Park, H.J., and Traulsen, A. Journal of the Royal Society Interface, 2019 ([link](https://royalsocietypublishing.org/doi/full/10.1098/rsif.2019.0054))
+**What if benefits and costs of colony size change with time**: *Evolution of simple multicellular life cycles in dynamic environments.* Pichugin, Y., Park, H.J., and Traulsen, A., Journal of the Royal Society Interface, 2019 ([link](https://royalsocietypublishing.org/doi/full/10.1098/rsif.2019.0054))

-**What if fragmentation cannot be performed for free**: *Evolution of multicellular life cycles under costly fragmentation.* Pichugin, Y., and Traulsen, A. PLOS Computational Biology, 2020 ([link](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008406))
+**What if fragmentation cannot be performed for free**: *Evolution of multicellular life cycles under costly fragmentation.* Pichugin, Y., and Traulsen, A., PLOS Computational Biology, 2020 ([link](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008406))

-**What if the organism mass changes continuously - this extends the applicability of the model beyond just multicellularity**: *The possible modes of microbial reproduction are fundamentally restricted by distribution of mass between parent and offspring.* Pichugin, Y., and Traulsen, A. Proceedings of the National Academy of Sciences, 2022 ([link](https://www.pnas.org/doi/10.1073/pnas.2122197119))
+**What if the organism mass changes continuously - this extends the applicability of the model beyond just multicellularity**: *The possible modes of microbial reproduction are fundamentally restricted by distribution of mass between parent and offspring.* Pichugin, Y., and Traulsen, A., Proceedings of the National Academy of Sciences, 2022 ([link](https://www.pnas.org/doi/10.1073/pnas.2122197119))

-**What if colonies compete with each other**: *Eco-evolutionary dynamics of clonal multicellular life cycles.* Ress, V., Traulsen, A., and Pichugin, Y., biorxiv, 2022 ([link](https://www.biorxiv.org/content/10.1101/2022.03.14.484302v1))
+**What if colonies compete with each other**: *Eco-evolutionary dynamics of clonal multicellular life cycles.* Ress, V., Traulsen, A., and Pichugin, Y., eLife, 2022 ([link](https://elifesciences.org/articles/78822))